cafalchio/coinluxe/README.md

 The Crypto e-comerce strategy is to sell cryptos with a small fee to the clients.
 The fees can be set per crypto, making it easy to be competitive in the market.
 A simple credit/debit-card payment, makes easy to users to buy cryptos and start their investiments in cryptocurrencies.

+# Marketing

+The market strategy is simple, users can register their emails to our mail list and they will receive strategies for investiment, and website promotions in fees and new coins added.
 ## Table of Contents

 # UX Design